Energy transformation: Transformation of radioactive potential energy into heat

-Release of energy from hydrogen fusion potential
+Transformation of energy from nuclear fusion of hydrogen

 In a similar chain of transformations beginning at the dawn of the universe, nuclear fusion of hydrogen in the Sun releases another store of potential energy which was created at the time of the Big Bang.
-At that time, according to one theory, space expanded and the universe cooled too rapidly for hydrogen to completely fuse into heavier elements.
+At that time, according to the theory of Big Bang nucleosynthesis, space expanded and the universe cooled too rapidly for hydrogen to completely fuse into heavier elements.
 This resulted in hydrogen representing a store of potential energy which can be released by nuclear fusion.
 Such a fusion process is triggered by heat and pressure generated from the gravitational collapse of hydrogen clouds when they produce stars, and some of the fusion energy is then transformed into starlight.
 Considering the solar system, starlight, overwhelmingly from the Sun, may again be stored as gravitational potential energy after it strikes the Earth.
 This occurs in the case of avalanches, or when water evaporates from oceans and is deposited as precipitation high above sea level (where, after being released at a hydroelectric dam, it can be used to drive turbine/generators to produce electricity).

 Sunlight also drives many weather phenomena on Earth.
 One example is a hurricane, which occurs when large unstable areas of warm ocean, heated over months, give up some of their thermal energy suddenly to power a few days of violent air movement.
 Sunlight is also captured by plants as a chemical potential energy via photosynthesis, when carbon dioxide and water are converted into a combustible combination of carbohydrates, lipids, and oxygen.
 The release of this energy as heat and light may be triggered suddenly by a spark, in a forest fire; or it may be available more slowly for animal or human metabolism when these molecules are ingested, and catabolism is triggered by enzyme action.

 Through all of these transformation chains, the potential energy stored at the time of the Big Bang is later released by intermediate events, sometimes being stored in several different ways for long periods between releases, as more active energy.
 All of these events involve the conversion of one kind of energy into others, including heat.